ow2-chameleon/everest/everest-ipojo/doc/index.md

 If you have chosen to install the optional **everest-servlet** dependency (which needs an HTTP service), then you can access to the everest iPOJO domain from your browser.

-Considering that the framework is running on *localhost*, and that the HTPP service listens to the *8080* port, you just have to enter the following URL in your favorite browser:
+Considering that the framework is running on *localhost*, and that the HTTP service listens to the *8080* port, you just have to enter the following URL in your favorite browser:

     http://localhost:8080/everest/ipojo